 Things to do in New York City

-• Arts and culture: New York City is home to museums and cultural arts centers like the The National 9/11 Memorial & Museum, The Metropolitan Museum of Art, The Met Cloisters, New York Public Library, and Intrepid Sea, Air & Space Museum.
+• Arts and culture: Cultural attractions in New York City include museums and art centers like the The National 9/11 Memorial & Museum, The Metropolitan Museum of Art, The Met Cloisters, New York Public Library, and Intrepid Sea, Air & Space Museum.

-• Outdoor recreation: The city’s Central Park, The High Line, Bryant Park, and Washington Square Park — among other sites — are great places to hike, ride bikes, or just enjoy nature.
+• Outdoor recreation: The city's Central Park, The High Line, Bryant Park, and Washington Square Park — and more, offering great opportunities to hike, bike, or relax in nature.

-• Sports: Catch a live game and cheer on the home team at an Brooklyn Nets (NBA), Long Island Nets (NBA G League), New York City FC (MLS), or New York Giants (NFL) game.
+• Sports: Nothing beats the thrill of cheering on the home team at an Brooklyn Nets (NBA), Long Island Nets (NBA G League), New York City FC (MLS), or New York Giants (NFL) game.

 FAQ